Loving couple having fun renovating their house and painting the walls and smiling while taking a break

 Is your home equity loan tax deductible?

 Just like on a mortgage, the interest on your home equity loan might be tax deductible.
-To qualify for the deduction, you have to use the money to buy, build, or substantially improve the home that you borrowed against.
+To qualify for the deduction, you have to use the money to buy, build, or substantially improve the home you borrowed against.
 So if you borrowed to remodel, you might qualify.
 To take this deduction or any deduction, you have to itemize.

 Frequently asked questions